microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 When the deployment completes successfully, you will see all the resources that comprise the cluster in the resource group.
 The next step is to create a couple of blob containers to hold the images that the cluster will process.

 <a name="Exercise2"></a>
-## Exercise 2: Create blob containers and upload images
+## Exercise 2: Create blob containers and upload images ##

 In a later exercise, you will run a Python script on the cluster to generate grayscale images from color images.
 That script requires a set of color images as well as two blob storage containers: one for input and one for output.
 In this exercise, you will use the Azure Portal to create the containers and upload the images.

 1. Return to the Azure Portal and the blade for the resource group containing the cluster.
 Then click the storage account created for the cluster.

-	> The storage-account name will vary each time you deploy a cluster.
-The deployment template generates a unique storage-account name each time it is run.
+	> The storage-account name will vary for different users.
 This storage account holds the virtual hard disks (VHDs) and other resources used by the cluster.

     ![Opening the storage account](Images/open-storage-account.png)